bek817/TrusttoBlockchain/h2 Crown Jewels and Bad Guys.md

 6. Command and Control
 7. Actions on Objectives

-Intelligence-driven computer network defense is a necessity in light of advanced persistent threats.
-As conventional, vulnerability-focused processes are insufficient, understanding the threat itself, its intent, capability, doctrine, and patterns of operation is required to establish resilience.
+Intelligence-driven computer network defense is a nowadays necessity.
+Conventional, vulnerability-focused processes are insufficient.
 The intrusion kill chain provides a structure to analyze intrusions, extract indicators and drive defensive courses of actions.

 The kill chain shows an asymmetry between aggressor and defender.